walkable-server/docs/filters.md

-# Using filters

 Any valid Walkable S-expression that evaluates to boolean \(not just some truthy values\) can be used in a filter.

 ## Using filters directly in query's parameters